-You may work together and discuss your labs with your classmates, but you are expected to turn in your own work.
-If you turn in something that is not your work, it is considered cheating (This includes copying and sharing computer files).
-Those caught cheating and those who aid them will receive a score of zero for that assignment and will be reported to the Dean of Students.
+- You are expected to turn in your own work and not take credit for the work of others. - For Homework and Lab assignments, you may work together and discuss the problems with your classmates, but you are expected to turn in your own work.
+If you turn in something that is not your work, it is considered cheating (This includes copying and sharing computer files). - No collaboration or any outside assistance is allowed for Exams.
+This includes the use of the internet and sites like Chegg. - Depending on the severity of the incident, Those caught cheating and those who aid them will receive a score of zero for that assignment or fail the class and will be reported to Jill Childress, Ed.
+D. | Manager, Student Conduct and Retention.